 Choose sunglasses that block both UVA and UVB rays.
 Wraparound lenses help protect your eyes from the side.
 Polarized lenses reduce glare when driving.
 Protect your eyes from the sun's ultraviolet (UV) rays.
 If you wear contact lenses, some offer UV protection.
 It's still a good idea to wear sunglasses for more protection.

 Safety Eye Gear

-Children should be encouraged in the habit of wearing safety eye gear such as helmets with protective face masks or sports goggles with polycarbonate lenses to shield your eyes when playing sport.
+Children should should wear safety eye gear such as helmets with protective face masks or sports goggles with polycarbonate lenses to shield your eyes when playing sport.

 At The Computer